rapid7/insightconnect-plugins/splunk/help.md

 ```

 There's no authentication in the free license, so set `license` to `Free` and omit input to the username and password fields.

-To get Splunk alerts or send saved searches to InsightConnect, please use the [InsightConnect Splunk App](https://splunkbase.splunk.com/app/4673/).

 ## Technical Details